Bounds for syzygies of monomial curves: Preliminaries

 The presentations $R_\G = P /I_\G$, $\overline{R}_\G = \overline{P}/\overline{I}_\G$, and $\gr(\overline{R}_\G) = Q/(\overline{I}_\G)^*$ are called minimal regular presentations, since they are of the form $A= B/I$ where $B$ is a local or graded regular ring and $I \subseteq \mm_B^2$.
 In these cases, the Betti numbers of $A$ over $B$ are simply called the Betti numbers of $A$, and denoted by $b_i(A) = b_i^B(A)$.
 Moreover, we have $b_i^B(A) = b_{i-1}^B(I)$ for $i >0$.
 Since $t^m$ is a non-zerodivisor on $R_\G$, we have $b_i(R_\G) = b_i(\overline{R}_\G)$ for every $i$.
 Moreover, it is well-known that $b_i(\overline{R}_\G) \leq b_i(\gr(\overline{R}_\G))$ for every $i$.

 We conclude this section by stating two theorems that provide upper bounds for the Betti numbers of an ideal in terms of its numerical invariants.

 The first theorem identifies an ideal with the largest graded Betti numbers among all the homogeneous ideals with a fixed Hilbert function.
 Let $S = \Bbbk[x_1, \ldots, x_n]$ be a polynomial ring.
-A lexsegment ideal $L \subseteq S$ is a monomial ideal such that every graded component $[L]_d$ is spanned by an initial segment of monomials of $[S]_d$ with respect to the lexicographic order.
-For any homogeneous ideal $I \subseteq S$, there exists a unique lexsegment ideal, denoted by $\Lex(I)\subseteq S$, such that $\HF(I) = \HF(L)$, cf. \cite[Theorem 6.3.1]{HerzogHibi}.
+A lexsegment ideal $L \subseteq S$ is a monomial ideal such that, for each $d$, the graded component $[L]_d$ is spanned by the first $\dim_\Bbbk[L]_d$ monomials of $[S]_d$, where monomials are ordered lexicographically.
+For any homogeneous ideal $I \subseteq S$, there exists a unique lexsegment ideal, denoted by $\Lex(I)\subseteq S$, such that $\HF(I) = \HF(\Lex(I))$, cf. \cite[Theorem 6.3.1]{HerzogHibi}.

 \begin{thm}[Bigatti-Hulett-Pardue] Let $S = \Bbbk[x_1, \ldots, x_n]$ and let $I \subseteq S $ be a homogeneous ideal.
 We have $b_{i,j}(I) \leq b_{i,j}(\Lex(I))$ for all $i,j$.
 In particular, $b_{i}(I) \leq b_{i}(\Lex(I))$ for all $i$. \end{thm}